how to test that an Exception is raised

 2 return None

-the terminal still shows green because TypeError is raised since the call from the test - src.exceptions.function_name('the_input') sends 'the_input' as input and the function does not take input
+the terminal still shows green because TypeError is raised since the call from the test - src.exceptions.function_name('the input') sends 'the input' as input and the function does not take input

 • when I add a parameter to the definition

-1def function_name(the_input):
+1def function_name(parameter_name):

 2 return None